-Berkeley High Coup Ultimate attracts Ultimate experts as coaches.
-Our coaches play Ultimate themselves on club teams, and in some cases on national and professional teams.
+Berkeley High Coup Ultimate coaches are volunteers from the local ultimate community.
+They play on club teams, and in some cases on national and professional teams.
 Coaching at Berkeley High School takes dedication to the sport and students, as it is on a volunteer basis and takes time during the week and on weekends.
-Our coaches all have their own careers outside of coaching.
-Coaches for the 2018-2019 season are:

 James Sheridan, Head Coach

 How can you tell if someone played Ultimate at Carleton?
 Don't worry, they'll tell you.
 A proud alum of the Carleton College Gods of Plastic, James started his Ultimate career in 2006.
 A veteran of the SF mixed scene, James most recently played for SF Polar Bears and the Dominican Republic National Team at the World Championships in 2018.
 But his critical claim to fame is his coaching look: barefoot, striped pajama pants, a ball cap, and proudly rocking a Coup jersey.
 This will be his 9th season coaching Coup, and we're so lucky to have him!

 Meeri has been playing Ultimate since 2011.
 Although her team, Michigan Flywheel, was a national contender and made it all the way to the finals that year, Meeri spent her rookie season playing the cowbell on the sideline, her favorite team tradition even to this day.
 Since then, she has played mixed for SF Polar Bears, women's for the U24 national team, and currently plays women's for SF Fury.
 When she's not coaching, she enjoys tinkering around with other sports, like tennis, golf, basketball, snowboarding, and volleyball.